Running is great form of exercise. However, new runners are especially prone to injury.

 Stand on a step and let your heels lower toward the floor keeping your knees straight to stretch your calves post run for two-minutes.
 To strengthen the calves, you can perform heel raises coming up onto your toes with both feet and then taking one foot away then slowly lowering your heel down repeating until you get that nice burn of fatigue in your calf muscle.

 Sudden pain in the muscles in the backs of your thighs may mean you may have a pulled hamstring.
 A pulled hamstring needs months of rest to heal.

 Prevent a pulled hamstring and other leg muscle strains by doing a strengthening exercise called the bridge.
 Lie on your back with your knees bent.
 Push your hips up using the force of your feet up to create a bridge.
 Hold the position briefly and come down.
-Repeat a few times.

 Runners often get shin splints — an injury that causes pain that runs down the front of your lower leg.
-It can happen after running longer distances or for too long.
-Prevent shin splits by gradually increasing your running time.
-Run in short strides.
-Land on your mid-foot to avoid shin splints.
+It can happen if you ramp up our mileage too quickly or after running your long run.